ni/measurement-plugin-python/README.md

     pip install ni-measurement-service
     ```

-6. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
+6. Create measurement modules as described in ["Developing a Minimal Python Measurement"](#developing-a-minimal-python-measurement)
     - Any additional dependencies required by measurement can be added pip install.

         ``` cmd